-Folders can be identified by logical or UNC paths, which can be passed via the command-line if so desired.
-This can be achieved by creating a Windows shortcut to EnCase, one set to run the script using the '-r' and '-min' command-line switches.
-Please see the following Twitter post for more details:
+Paths can be passed via the command-line if so desired.
+This can be achieved by creating a Windows shortcut to EnCase, one set to run the script using the '-r' command-line switch.

 The resultant LEF can be an L01 or Lx01 file.
 The script will set the appropriate type according to the file-extension set in the script-dialog.

 The script will scan the contents of the chosen folders and display a list of their contents.
 The user can then select the files they would like added to the LEF.
 Files with a non-null logical size will be pre-selected automatically.